 If this boiled pigs feet recipe is one of your favorites then you're truly old school like me.
-Growing up down south on a tight budget pigs feet was a weekly staple, something we ate so much that I stopped enjoy.
-Things are different now that I'm all grown up.
-I get the urge to cook and eat pigs feet often.
+Growing up down south on a tight budget pigs feet was a weekly staple, something we ate so much that I eventually I lost the taste for this delicious pork delicacy.
+But now that I'm all grown up things are a little bit different.
+From time-to-time I really get the urge to cook and eat pigs feet.

 Cookware and Utensils: